ravirun/misfit-ravi/README.md

 ## Content Topic

-### Why Adults Are Just Children With Wi-Fi
+### The Psychology Behind Overthinking Everything

 ---

 ## Topic Overview

-A satirical exploration of how adults haven't really changed from children—we just have more responsibilities and better internet access.
+A satirical deep dive into why we overthink everything, the psychology behind it, and the comedy of our mental loops.

 ---